kumatheworld/tracking-sanity/README.md

 This repository helps you study visual tracking (single & generic object tracking) by taking a close look at recent datasets and trackers.

 ## Datasets
 Tracking datasets out there are huge, (often implicitly) different in format and not always well-annotated, where you could easily lead yourself astray.
-In addition to the brief summary below, we provide more details about the individual datasets in [Datasets.md](Datasets.md).
+In addition to the rough statistics below, we provide more details about the individual datasets in [Datasets.md](Datasets.md).
 ### VOT
 Coming soon!
 ### Others